 Buying your first RV and wondering which RV must-haves you need to get started RVing?
 I’m going to help you out and share the items I make sure to have when I’m RVing.

-When we bought our first RV back in 2014, we assumed it would come with everything we needed.
+When we bought our first RV, we assumed it would come with everything we needed.
 But nope.
 There’s a lot involved with RVs, and we didn’t realize all the extra stuff we’d have to buy for RVing.

 The RV dealership sold us a bunch of RV accessories.
 And being first-time RVers, we had no idea what items were RV must-haves versus what was unnecessary.